Fourth report: iMT proponent Nikhil finds himself sold on another i20 that takes a different approach to two-pedal ease.

 The inconsistent tyre pressure reading issue I’d written about in previous reports seems to have resolved on its own, though the softened suspension will need to be checked during the 20,000km periodic service due soon.
 I’m still to take that long trip out of town in the i20 iMT, which is when I’ll perhaps have greater use for its added power.
 Till then, it’s the i20 CVT I’d be thinking of.

-Hyundai i20 Turbo iMT long term review, first report
+Hyundai i20 Turbo iMT long term review, 7,000km report